Brown Eyed Girl: Critical acclaim and influence

 In a contemporaneous review, Billboard described the single as an "exciting debut" and a "groovy piece of original rock material that should fast establish [Morrison] as a top disk seller and writer".
 Cash Box said that "scores of deejays and consumers should dig this hard, thumping lid."
+Record World said that Morrison "socks across 'Brown Eyed Girl' with plenty of beat."

 In his 1989 book The Heart of Rock and Soul, The 1001 Greatest Singles Ever, Dave Marsh rated "Brown Eyed Girl" No. 386.
 In 1999, Broadcast Music, Inc. (BMI) listed it as one of the Top 100 Songs of the Century.
 In 2000, it was listed at No. 21 on the Rolling Stone/MTV list of 100 Greatest Pop Songs and as No. 49 on VH1's list of the 100 Greatest Rock Songs.
 In 2001, it was ranked No. 131 as one of the RIAAs Songs of the Century, a list of the top 365 songs of the 20th century chosen with historical significance in mind.

 In 2010, "Brown Eyed Girl" was ranked No. 110 on the Rolling Stone magazine list of 500 Greatest Songs of All Time.
 It was listed as No. 79 on the All Time 885 Greatest Songs compiled by WXPN from listeners' votes.
 In January 2007, "Brown Eyed Girl" was inducted into the Grammy Hall of Fame.
-It is ranked as the 205th greatest song of all time, as well as the 11th best song of 1967, by Acclaimed Music.
 It is also one of The Rock and Roll Hall of Fame's 500 Songs that Shaped Rock and Roll.